pulsar-edit/pulsar/packages/wrap-guide/README.md

 ## Features

 - **Wrap guide line**: places a vertical line at a column so lines do not exceed a chosen width.
-- **Preferred line length**: uses the `editor.preferredLineLength` value, falling back to the 80th column.
+- **Preferred line length**: uses the `language.preferredLineLength` value, falling back to the 80th column.
 - **Multiple guides**: shows several guide lines at custom columns.
 - **Scoped control**: enables or disables the guide per language through scoped configuration.
 - **Styling**: lets you change the guide's color and width with your own CSS/LESS.